-Other factors influencing the UAAL from year to year include actual experience versus that expected based on the actuarial assumptions (for assets and liabilities), changes in the actuarial assumptions, procedures or methods and changes in benefit provisions.
-The actual experience measured in this valuation is that which occurred during the plan year ended June 30, 2020.
-There was an experience loss on the actuarial value of assets due to the actual rate of return being less than expected and an experience gain on the liabilities due to demographic experience and data adjustments more favorable than expected and the effect of contributions more than the actuarial rate.
-However, there were also significant increases in liability due to the change in the actuarial assumptions and the ad hoc COLA effective July 1, 2020 that were partially offset by contributions above the actuarial target.
-The net result was an increase in the UAAL from \$138 million to \$731 million.
+Other factors influencing the UAAL from year to year include actual experience versus that expected based on the actuarial assumptions (for assets and liabilities), changes in the actuarial assumptions, procedures or methods, as well as changes to benefit provisions.
+The actual experience measured in this valuation is that which occurred during the plan year ended June 30, 2021.
+There was an experience gain on the actuarial value of assets due to the actual rate of return being higher than expected for the fiscal year.
+There was an experience gain on the liabilities due to demographic experience and data adjustments more favorable than expected, and the effect of contributions more than the actuarial rate.
+The net result was a decrease in the UAAL from \$731 million to \$55 million.

-Between July 1, 2019 and July 1, 2020, the change in the unfunded actuarial accrued liability for the System was as follows (in millions):
+Between July 1, 2020 and July 1, 2021, the change in the unfunded actuarial accrued liability for the System was as follows (in millions):

 \$(millions)

-Unfunded Actuarial Accrued Liability, July 1, 2019 \$138
+Unfunded Actuarial Accrued Liability, July 1, 2020 \$731

-effect of contributions more than actuarial rate (178)
+effect of contributions more than actuarial rate (63)

-expected decrease due to amortization (11)
+expected decrease due to amortization (71)

-investment experience 76
+• investment experience (462)

-• liability experience 1 (26)
+• liability experience 1 (74)

-other experience (4)
+other experience (6)

-change in actuarial assumptions 553

-• 2020 ad hoc COLA 183

-Unfunded Actuarial Accrued Liability, July 1, 2020 \$ 731
+Unfunded Actuarial Accrued Liability, July 1, 2021 \$ 55

-1Liability gain is about 0.24% of total expected actuarial accrued liability
+1 Liability gain is about 0.67% of total expected actuarial accrued liability